-Marriott Bonvoy Research: South Africans Plan More Holidays In 2026 With Artificial Intelligence (AI), Lux-Scaping And Passion Pursuits On The Rise
+Marriott Bonvoy Research: South Africans Plan More Holidays in 2026 with Artificial Intelligence (AI), Lux-Scaping and Passion Pursuits on the Rise

 Together Time Tops Travel Priorities

-When choosing accommodation, the 'brilliant basics' remain top priorities: cleanliness (96%), customer service (95%), and price (93%) lead the list.
+When choosing accom‘odation, the ‘’rilliant basics’ remain top priorities: cleanliness (96%), customer service (95%), and price (93%) lead the list.
 South Africans are strongly family-orientated, preferring to travel with family or children (44%) rather than with partners (35%) or friends (12%) while only seven percent prefer to travel alone.

 Smart Spending, Savvy Travellers